dev-goraebap/nestjs-mvc-tools/README.md

 }
 ```

-And run it with a single command: `npm run start:dev`
+And run with just `npm run start:dev`

 ## CLI Commands

 ### `nestjs-mvc-tools init`

-Creates a basic MVC template and resource structure in your project.
+Creates basic MVC templates and resource structure in the project.

 ```bash
 nestjs-mvc-tools init